vyrjana/DearEIS/joss/paper.md

 - Tikhonov regularization and non-negative least-squares fitting, which was implemented in DRT-python-code as an alternative to the original approach that used projected gradient descent and was described by @kulikovsky2020pem
 - multi-(RQ)-fit, which was described by @boukamp2015fourier and @boukamp2017analysis

-Software that is bundled with instruments often does not support loading measurement data from many file formats, which may limit its use for analysis of results obtained with other manufacturer's instruments.
+Software that is bundled with instruments often does not support loading measurement data from many file formats, which may limit its use for the analysis of results obtained with other manufacturer's instruments unless plain-text files with character-separated values are supported such as in the case of IviumSoft.
-Support for importing data in the form of character-separate values is available in some of these software (e.g., IviumSoft).
 On the other hand, third-party software like RelaxIS and ZView do support loading measurement data from many different file formats including the formats used by many well-known instrument manufacturers.
 DearEIS currently supports importing experimental data from file formats used by some instrument manufacturers (e.g., BioLogic, Gamry, and Ivium).
 Experimental data that is stored as character-separated values in spreadsheets (`.xlsx` and `.ods`) or plain-text files can also be imported into DearEIS.